JSantiPearson/Avarice-Island/README.md

 ## Known Bugs

+-Starting at the Start scene will disable some UI features including Game Over Screen buttons

 -The animator will have priority issue and some animations will play in situations where they should not

 -The Fever projectile has inconsistent speed issues